amiv-eth/amivapi/README.md

 For development, we recommend to clone the repository and install AMIV API manually.

-First of all, we advice using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+First of all, we advise using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 If your virtual environment is ready, clone and install AMIV API: